Christian Walker Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.40).
+- The Pirates' 4.44 team ERA ranks 21st among all MLB pitching staffs.

-- Pirates pitchers combine to surrender 90 home runs (one per game), the sixth-fewest in baseball.
+- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (91 total, one per game).

-- Hill makes the start for the Pirates, his 18th of the season.
-He is 7-8 with a 4.60 ERA and 88 strikeouts in 94 2/3 innings pitched.
+- Keller goes for his 10th win when he gets the start for the Pirates, his 19th of the season.
+He is 9-4 with a 3.52 ERA and 125 strikeouts in 110 2/3 innings pitched.

-- In his most recent time out on Sunday, the left-hander went five innings against the Milwaukee Brewers, giving up three earned runs while surrendering three hits.
+- In his last appearance on Tuesday against the Los Angeles Dodgers, the right-hander tossed five innings, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.